Bury Life Chances Commission

-Initially the Commission will conduct an audit of life chances throughout Bury and make recommendations on how they can be improved.
-The Commission will also consider how Bury Council, partner organisations and other interested parties can work together to tackle:
+Initially the Commission conducted an audit of life chances throughout Bury and made recommendations on how they could be improved.
+The Commission also considered how Bury Council, partner organisations and other interested parties could work together to tackle:

 - inequality of opportunity within the borough;

 - poverty within some of our neighbourhoods; and